SuperSwordTW/Distance-Trig-Calc-2d/README.md

 ## Efficiency

-The efficiency of this method is fairly good; it's tested to be faster than the entity display method and 4th-iteration Newton rasphon.
+The efficiency of this method is fairly good; it's tested to be faster than the entity display method and 4th-iteration Newton rasphon by quite a bit.

 `Note that this is only for 2D distance; using this method, you can calculate 3D distance as well, but the efficiency would drop a bit.
 It is almost the same as the entity display method.
 So if you plan on calculating 3D distance, use the entity display method. `